1945 anti-Jewish riots in Tripolitania: Background

-In the late 1930s, the Fascist Italian regime in Italian Libya began passing anti-Semitic laws.
+In the late 1930s, the Fascist Italian regime in Italian Libya began passing antisemitic laws.
 As a result of these laws, Jews were fired from government jobs, some were dismissed from government schools, and their citizenship papers were stamped with the words "Jewish race."

 Despite this repression, that was partially opposed by governor Italo Balbo, in 1941 some 25% of the population of Tripoli was still Jewish and 44 synagogues were maintained in the city.

 But in February 1942, German troops fighting the Allies in North Africa occupied the Jewish quarter of Benghazi, plundering shops and deporting more than 2,000 Jews across the desert.
 Sent to work in labor camps, more than one-fifth of this group of Jews perished.

-Despite liberation from Fascist Italian and Nazi German influence in 1943, North African Jews kept suffering innumerous attacks.
-Arab nationalists were incorporating effective propaganda efforts and on November 2, 1945, an anniversary of the Balfour Declaration, a widespread wave of anti-Jewish rioting hit the cities in Aleppo (Syria), Cairo (Egypt) and the most severe, in Tripoli (Libya).
+Despite liberation from Fascist Italian and Nazi German influence in 1943, North African Jews kept suffering attacks.
+Arab nationalists were incorporating effective propaganda efforts and on November 2, 1945, the anniversary of the Balfour Declaration, a wave of anti-Jewish rioting hit the cities of Aleppo (Syria), Cairo (Egypt) and, most severely, Tripoli.

 The pogrom

 Some of the worst anti-Jewish violence occurred following the liberation of North Africa by Allied troops.
 From November 5 to November 7, 1945, more than 140 Jews (including 36 children) were killed and hundreds more injured in the Tripoli pogrom.
 The rioters looted nearly all of the city's synagogues and destroyed five of them, along with hundreds of homes and businesses.
 In the aftermath about 4,000 Jews were left homeless, and 2,400 were reduced to poverty.
 Five synagogues in Tripoli and four in provincial towns were destroyed, and over 1,000 Jewish residences and commercial buildings were plundered in Tripoli alone.
+Many Jews in al-Kusbat converted to Islam in order to avoid being massacred.

 As in the Iraqi case, the Tripoli massacre inaugurated a train of events that would demoralize and in a relatively short time dissolve the Libyan Jewish community.
 The event caused the beginning of the Libyan Jewish exodus.
 Thus, Jews began leaving Libya three years before the establishment of Israel and seven years before Libya gained independence.